Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V
 **Duration:** 1 hour

 *I once heard a motivational speech by Jim and it was the worst ninety seconds of my life.
 What does Omin see in him, anyway?*— Walnut DankgrassYou address allies, staff, or innocent bystanders to exhort and inspire them to greatness, whether they have anything to get excited about or not.
 Choose up to five creatures within range that can hear you.
-For the duration, each affected creature gains 5 temporary Hit Points and has :d20-adv: **Advantage** on Wisdom :d20-save: **Saving Throw**s.
+For the duration, each affected creature gains 5 temporary Hit Points and has :d20-adv: **Advantage** on Wisdom :d20-save: **Saving Throws**.
 If an affected creature is hit by an attack, it has :d20-adv: **Advantage** on the next :d20-attack: **Attack Roll** it makes.
 Once an affected creature loses the temporary Hit Points granted by this spell, the spell ends for that creature.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the temporary Hit Points increase by 5 for each slot level above 3rd.